-Section 34(1)(c) of the FOI Act permits exemption of a document if it was brought into existence for the dominant purpose of briefing a Minister on a document to which paragraph (a) applies.
+Section 34(1)(c) of the FOI Act permits exemption of a document if it was brought into existence for the dominant purpose of briefing a Minister on a document to which paragraph (a) applies

-Document 1, the submission to the Minister, is exempt in full under section 34(1)(c).
-At the time the document was created, the document was brought into existence for the dominant purpose of briefing the Minister for Home Affairs, Minister for Immigration and Multicultural Affairs on a submission to Cabinet.
+At the time the document was created, it was brought into existence for the dominant purpose of briefing the Minister for Home Affairs on a submission to Cabinet.

-I have sought advice from the Department of Prime Minister and Cabinet on both exemptions and note the advice contained within the Cabinet Handbook.
-The Department of Prime Minister and Cabinet has confirmed the status of the document remains "Cabinet-In-Confidence".
+I have sought advice from the Department of Prime Minister and Cabinet and note the advice contained within the Cabinet Handbook.
 The paragraphs below detail considerations to be taken into account when handling cabinet documents, with particular focus on the 'Confidentiality' aspect of all Cabinet proceedings and documentation.